timburke2/surprisal-part-1/README.md

 3. **Generate Queries and Surprisal**:

     ```bash
-    python your_script.py --queries
+    python main.py --queries
     ```

     This command generates **Sufficient Exact Queries (SEQs)**, computes topic surprisal, and ranks the topics based on their surprisal values.

 4. **Evaluate Models**:
-   You can run the evaluation models (e.g., PyTerrier's TF-IDF, BM25, or vectimsearch) and compare their performance with the surprisal-based ranking.
+   You can run the evaluation models (e.g., PyTerrier's TF-IDF, BM25, or vectimsearch (https://github.com/timburke2/vector-search.git)) and compare their performance with the surprisal-based ranking.
 The find_correlation() function expects a qrel file, the result binary in TSV, and the ranked topic queries file.

 ## Key Files